DragonMinded/bemaniutils/README.md

 Development version of an eAmusement protocol server using flask and the protocol libraries also used in "bemanishark" and "trafficgen".
-Currently it lets most modern BEMANI games boot and supports full profile and events for Beatmania IIDX 20-26, Pop'n Music 19-26, Jubeat Saucer, Saucer Fulfill, Prop, Qubell, Clan and Festo, Sound Voltex 1, 2, 3 Season 1/2 and 4, Dance Dance Revolution X2, X3, 2013, 2014 and Ace, MÚSECA 1, MÚSECA 1+1/2, MÚSECA Plus, Reflec Beat, Limelight, Colette, groovin'!!
+Currently it lets most modern BEMANI games boot and supports full scores, profile and events for Beatmania IIDX 20-26, Pop'n Music 19-26, Jubeat Saucer, Saucer Fulfill, Prop, Qubell, Clan and Festo, Sound Voltex 1, 2, 3 Season 1/2 and 4, Dance Dance Revolution X2, X3, 2013, 2014 and Ace, MÚSECA 1, MÚSECA 1+1/2, MÚSECA Plus, Reflec Beat, Limelight, Colette, groovin'!!
 Upper, Volzza 1 and Volzza 2, Metal Gear Arcade, and finally The\*BishiBashi.
+Note that it also has matching support for all Reflec Beat versions as well as MGA.
+By default, this serves traffic based solely on the database it is configured against.
+If you federate with other networks using the "Data API" admin page, it will upgrade to serving traffic based on the profiles, scores and statistics of all connected networks as well as the local database.
+Run like `./services --help` to see how to use this.

 Do not use this utility to serve production traffic.
 Instead, see `bemani/wsgi/api.wsgi` for a ready-to-go WSGI file that can be used with a Python